copyleftdev/technical-debt-predates-ai/README.md

 # Actually, We've Always Been Terrible at This

-**A data-driven response to "The Vibe Tax" — or, why blaming AI for technical debt is like blaming GPS for traffic.**
+**A data-driven look at "The Vibe Tax" — and why technical debt might not be AI's fault.**

 ---

-I recently read Ali Karbasi's article about the "Vibe Tax" — the idea that AI-generated code is flooding the market with unvalidated garbage and driving up technical debt.
-It's a well-written piece.
-It's got that righteous energy.
-It makes you want to nod along and mutter "kids these days" into your artisanal coffee.
+There's a popular narrative going around about the "Vibe Tax" — the idea that AI-generated code is flooding the market with unvalidated garbage and driving up technical debt.
+It's a compelling argument.
+Easy to nod along to.

-There's just one problem: the premise is wrong.

-Not wrong like "you made a typo" wrong.
-Wrong like "we've been drowning in technical debt since before ChatGPT was a twinkle in Sam Altman's eye" wrong.
+But I started wondering: is this actually new?
+Or have we always been drowning in technical debt, long before ChatGPT was a twinkle in anyone's eye?

 So I did what any reasonable person would do.
 I wrote a Python script, hit the GitHub API, and pulled data on 300 popular repositories.
-Because nothing says "I disagree with your blog post" like spending a Saturday afternoon writing code to prove it.
+Because nothing settles an argument like a Saturday afternoon of data analysis.

 ## The Numbers Don't Lie (But They Do Hurt)